bcgov/mobile-developer-guide/docs/getting_started.md

 # Project initiation

-You have an idea for an app.
-You have approval from your ministry and you're excited to start building.
-However, before getting started, book an onboarding meeting with the [Developer Experience Team](contact.md).
-This meeting will help us set up your project in the mobile developer accounts.
-To make the most of our time together, gather the information outlined below.
+You have an idea for an app and you have approval from your ministry.
+You're excited to start building.

+Before getting started, book an onboarding meeting with the [Developer Experience team](contact.md).
+This meeting helps us set up your project in the mobile developer accounts.
+To make the most of our time together, prepare for the meeting and gather the required information.

 ## Information to prepare for your onboard meeting